Graph Filters for Signal Processing and Machine Learning on Graphs: Spectral Analysis

 \subsection{Graph Fourier Transform}

-The DFT can be seen as the projection of a temporal signal onto the eigenvectors of the cyclic graph adjacency matrix; box Fig.~\ref{fig:directedCycle}.
-We define the graph Fourier transform (GFT) by following a similar strategy.
+The DFT can be seen as the projection of a temporal signal onto the eigenvectors of the cyclic graph adjacency matrix (see Fig.~\ref{fig:directedCycle}).
+We define similarly the graph Fourier transform (GFT).